About Solar Modules

 Solar panels are available in three major types:

 Monocrystalline modules are slightly more expensive and slightly more efficient due to the purity of the silicon used in production.
 They are identifiable by the distinct octagon shapes visible on the surface of the panel.

 Polycrystalline modules have square corners and appear to be uniform in color (blue), although some cells may be darker toned.

 High Efficiency Panels

 As a rule of thumb, 100 square feet of roof space is required for every 1000 watts of photovoltaic modules.
 High efficiency modules bring this number down to 80 square feet, using 20% less roof space to produce the same amount of power.
 In other words, high efficiency modules are 20% more powerful.

 However, the increase in power per square foot comes at a premium.
 High Efficiency panels can cost up to 50% more than Standard Efficiency panels for the same amount of power.
-In addition, the higher voltages associated with High Efficiency panels can make inverter selection more complicated and costly.
+Additionally, the higher voltages associated with High Efficiency panels can make inverter selection more complicated and costly.

 Let Cantiague Electric install a true lower cost, high efficiency system for your home or business.
 Contact Us Today!